Whistler Train Wreck Whistler Running Routes and Trail Maps

 At the creek look to your left and you will see the trail lead to the train tracks, don't cross the tracks, but rather, just before the tracks turn right, follow the trail at the edge of the tracks past and over the creek and then pick up the trail again as it veers away from the train tracks into the trees again.
 Just ahead the trail will end at the train tracks and you will have to carefully cross the tracks here (the only train tracks crossing you will need to do).
 Keep in mind that walking along the train tracks is illegal and potentially dangerous.
 Fortunately, travelling on the train tracks to access the Whistler Train Wreck is completely unnecessary.

 Printer, smartphone and tablet friendly.
 Designed to fit standard printers and copiers.
 To print: Right click on the map below, save image as, save to desktop, then open the image and print on standard size printer paper.
-Cell coverage is reliable on all of the trail to Whistler Train Wreck so you will be able to access the internet if you have a data plan, however saving this map to your smartphone or tablet may be a good idea.
+Cell coverage is reliable on all of the trail to Whistler Train Wreck so you will be able to access the internet if you have a data plan, however saving this map to your smartphone or tablet may be a good idea as Whistler Train Wreck is not indicated anywhere along the trail.

 Other Trails Runs Near Train Wreck Whistler Trail Running